synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     app = Application()
 ```

 That web server is told to start listening for web browsers to connect on the standard HTTP port, 80.
-You will often see “test” web servers set up on alternate ports like 8080 or 8888, the following like is where you would make that sort of change.
+You will often see "test" web servers set up on alternate ports like 8080 or 8888, the following like is where you would make that sort of change.

 ```python
     app.listen(80)